Sure Dividend

 Given the company’s competitive advantages and recent business performance, we feel that a 6% average annual EPS growth rate is achievable over the next five years.

-Finally, using the annualized dividend of $4.52 per share, Johnson & Johnson currently offers a dividend yield of 2.6%.
-Therefore, total returns are expected as follows:
+Finally, Johnson & Johnson stock has a current dividend yield of 3.3%.
+Therefore, total annual returns are expected to be 11.6% annually through 2030.

 Final Thoughts

-And for good reason: Johnson & Johnson’s diversified business model has allowed the company to endure several recessions and still increase its dividend for the past 60 years.
+For good reason, Johnson & Johnson’s diversified business model has enabled the company to endure several recessions while still increasing its dividends for the past 63 years.
 This growth streak is nearly unmatched.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: